 - Use the emergency and immediate notification procedures.

 - Communicate instructions and evacuation routes.

 - Use the most effective notification methods.
 We will tailor them to the emergency situation.

 - Provide traffic control.

-Shelter-in-place means taking immediate shelter.
-This will generally mean using a campus classroom or office as an enclosed shelter.
-This shelter will protect you and others from the dangers of an emergency situation.
+Shelter‐in‐place is defined as taking immediate shelter where you are.On campus,this will generally mean using a classroom or office as an enclosed shelter to protect you and others from the dangers of an emergency situation.

 What are the shelter-in-place procedures?

 Seek shelter in the nearest undamaged building if you are outside.
 Follow instructions of emergency responders.
 You will receive shelter-in-place instructions from:

 - Safety and Security officers or emergency responders on scene.